SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 their mutable state is private, and accessible only through the actor's (async) methods.

+## standard library

+Spell out in full as “the Swift standard library“ on the first use.
+If context already makes it clear and repeating the full name becomes wordy, you can shorted it to just “the standard library” in continued discussion.
+(We currently don‘t have any examples of doing that.)

+Not “stdlib“ or “the stdlib“.

 ## spawn, start

 Use “add” instead to refer to creating a new task,